 “Now, Bere, imagine that you’re dead and have just left your physical body.
 Look at your life with those eyes.
 Walk through your day-to-day experiences as if you’re not in your physical body anymore.
 What do you care about?”

 When I did this, I realized that there are many things that I wouldn’t care about if I were dead.
 I wouldn’t care about anyone criticizing my work.
 I wouldn’t care about my fears (after all, if I’m dead, what do I have to fear?).
-I surely wouldn’t let my fears hold me back from sharing what I want to share.
+I surely wouldn’t let my fears hold me back from sharing any talents and gifts I want to share.

-To apply this to your own life, what are some concerns about giving your gifts that you could let go of right now, without needing to be struck by lightning?
+To apply this to your own life, what are some concerns about giving your gifts and sharing your talents that you could let go of right now, without needing to be struck by lightning?

 Don’t be afraid of death; be afraid of an unlived life.
 You don’t have to live forever, you just have to live.